munificent/craftinginterpreters/book/types-of-values.md

 about with these new types, it's gratuitous -- and <span name="small">slow!</span> -- to waste a two-byte instruction and a constant table entry on them.
-Instead, we'll define three dedicated instructions to push each of these literals on the stack:
+Instead, we'll define three dedicated instructions to push each of these literals on the stack.

 <aside name="small" class="bottom">